Changing and Responding to Standards

-If you want to create a new requirement, revise or withdraw a requirement in existing standards managed by RSSB, you should start by completing a Request for Help form and sending to us by email to email@example.com.
+Standards comprise groups of individual requirements.
+If you want to create a new requirement, or revise or withdraw a requirement in an RSSB-managed standard, you should start by completing a Request for Help form.
+Send us the completed by email to email@example.com.

-The arrangements for doing this are documented in the Railway Group Standards Code (the Code), and the method is outlined in the Standards Manual.
-Before you complete an application for change, it may be beneficial to check with your organisation as they may have their own internal protocol for managing and submitting proposals from your company in a centralised way.
+The arrangements for doing this are documented in the Railway Group Standards Code (the Code).
+The method is outlined in the Standards Manual.
+Before you complete an application for change, check with your organisation to see if there is a centralised, internal protocol for managing and submitting proposals.

 What happens next?

-By completing the Request for Help form, we can capture the key information on questions about or proposed change to standards or NOPs.
+By completing the Request for Help form, we can capture the key information or questions about your proposed change to standards or NOPs.

-Request for help submissions will be submitted to the relevant Lead Standards Committee Chair and Supporting Standard Committee Chairs for consideration and recorded in the, Request for Help Log, which tracks the progress of the Request for help applications.
+Requests for help will be submitted to the relevant Lead Standards Committee Chair and Supporting Standard Committee Chairs for consideration.
+They will be recorded in the Request for Help Log, which tracks the progress of Request for Help applications.

-We will use the information provided to assess whether the request should be addressed by a proposal for change, a deviation, an amendment or clarification or by providing advice.
+We will use the information you give us to assess whether the request should be addressed by a proposal for change, a deviation, an amendment or clarification or by providing advice.
 Submitting a Request for Help will enable parties:

 - To clearly explain the challenges they are experiencing and the benefits being sought.
 This will better inform Standards Committees when making a decision on a proposal for change.